Frequently Asked Questions

 3

-Faucets: Periodically, check faucets in the bathroom and kitchen for drips or seepage at the neck, handle, or under-the-counter connections.
+Regularly check your bathroom and kitchen faucets.
+Look for any drips or seepage around the neck, handle, or the connections underneath the counter.

-• Float device is set too high, which causes water to run into the overflow tube
+• High Float Device: If the float is set too high, water will constantly run into the overflow tube.

-Inexpensive toilet leak kits are available at home improvement stores.
+You can find inexpensive toilet leak detection kits at most home improvement stores.

-• Locate your water meter box.
-Carefully remove the cover and lift the top of the meter.
+2. Locate your water meter: Find your water meter box, carefully remove the cover, and lift the top of the meter.

-• Find the leak indicator on the face of the meter register.
-If all of your water sources are off and the leak indicator is rotating, you have a leak.
+3. Check the leak indicator: On the face of the meter register, you'll see a small leak indicator (it's often a small triangle or star-shaped wheel).
+If all your water sources are off and this indicator is still rotating, you have a leak.

 Reading your meter